modelr

 set.seed(1)

 We’ll start with a simulated example.
-The code chunk below generates data under a non-linear model; I like to use this setting because “model complexity” is easiest for me to understand when I can see it.
+The code chunk below imports data that is non-linear model and shows increasing variance as the predictor increases.
+I like to use this setting because “model complexity” is easiest for me to understand when I can see it.
+However, “model complexity” is also an issue when you’re dealing with lots of predictors – you can’t “see” overfitting as easily, but it definitely happens.

 geom_point()